uber/hermetic_cc_toolchain/README.md

 Background: when glibc 2.27 or older is selected, it may miss `fcntl64`.
 A workaround is applied for `x86_64`, but not for aarch64.
-The same workaround may apply to aarch64, but the author didn't find a need to test it (yet).
+The same workaround may apply to aarch64, our team did not find a need to test it (yet).

 In September 2022 the severity has been bumped to Medium, because glibc header updates cause a lot of churn when upgrading the SDK, when it shouldn't cause